THE 2023 LIPMAN FAMILY PRIZE APPLICATION IS NOW CLOSED!

 Semi-finalists (the top ten to fifteen organizations) from the previous application year must wait at least one year before reapplying.
 All other organizations may reapply for the Lipman Family Prize annually.

-The Lipman Family Prize celebrated its 10 year anniversary!
+The Lipman Family Prize celebrated its 10 year anniversary in 2021!
 Watch this video commemorating our first decade.

 Application Process